jlehm/static-animated/README.md

-Responsive website and components built as static html/js using Webpack
+Responsive website with animated components built as static html/js using Webpack